Why Can't You Take Pictures on the Grand Canyon Skywalk?

 The Grand Canyon Skywalk is a unique and thrilling attraction that offers visitors a one-of-a-kind perspective on one of the world's most magnificent natural wonders.

-It's disappointing that you can't personally take pictures while there but you don't have to go home empty-handed.
-You can have stunning professional photos taken.
-You should also still pack your camera to take photos of the rest of the canyon!
-There are plenty of opportunities to capture the awe-inspiring beauty of the Grand Canyon.
+You should also still pack your camera to take photos of the rest of the canyon as you explore!
+Take as much time as you need to soak up the awe-inspiring beauty of the Grand Canyon.